IBM/watson-calorie-counter/README.md

 1. User interacts with the mobile app and captures an image.
 2. The image is passed to the server application which uses Watson Visual Recognition Service to analyze the images and Nutritionix API to provide nutritional information.
 3. Data is returned to the mobile app for display.

-## With Watson

-Want to take your Watson app to the next level?
-Looking to leverage Watson Brand assets?
-Join the [With Watson](https://www.ibm.com/watson/with-watson/) program which provides exclusive brand, marketing, and tech resources to amplify and accelerate your Watson embedded commercial solution.

 ## Included components